eokristjans/vef2/h1/README.md

   * Belong to a section.
   * Users can create, rename and delete their pages.
   * Written in [Markdown with rendering and live preview](https://www.npmjs.com/package/react-markdown-renderer).
+  * TODO: Keep in mind [Markdown's XSS vulnerabilities](https://github.com/showdownjs/showdown/wiki/Markdown's-XSS-Vulnerability-(and-how-to-mitigate-it))
 * ImageURLs
   * Belong to a user.
   * Users can create and delete their images.
+Images are uploaded through the platform and stored on [Cloudinary](https://cloudinary.com/) and the link can be embedded into the markdown-formatted blog post.
   * Users can view a list of their images.
-  * Upload images through the platform that can be stored on [Cloudinary](https://cloudinary.com/) and the link can be embedded into the markdown-formatted blog post.

-A list of ImageURLs must be available.

 (Optional) *About* section for the webpage must be viewable by all and editable by admins.